With the event centre in Hobart you can orienteer in the morning and explore in the afternoon - or simply relax and enjoy the view.

 Making quick decisions, running fast and avoiding mistakes are crucial in a race where places are determined by seconds.

-For the elites the Prologue is actually the first of what will be four days of intense competition with the Prologue and the Australian 3 Days forming one competition.
+For the elites the Prologue is actually the first of four days of intense racing with the Prologue and the Australian 3 Days forming one competition.
 Places are determined by overall cumulative times.

 Sprint Events are held in urban environments.
 For ET2018 the Prologue will be held at the University of Tasmania - Sandy Bay Campus.

 Days One, Two & Three

 On Easter Saturday the Australian 3 Days goes bush.
 Participants will orienteer over longer distances cross country with winners taking just under an hour each day.

 On Days One and Two the venue is in the midlands, just past Melton Mowbray.
 Participants will start out in deceptively simple farming land.
 But soon they will find themselves navigating through impressive sandstone features in steep gullies - perfect hideouts for bushrangers in days gone by.

 On Day Three the venue is east of Hobart, near Nugent.
 Participants will start from Tassie's home of mud running Redbanks.
 This property provides the perfect European style assembly arena for an exciting day of orienteering with final places up for grabs.

 Australia's elite orienteers and the best of our juniors and masters age group competitors - as well as many more people taking part as a personal challenge.